bradcater/moving_averages/README.md

     a.sma(3, 4) => 2.5

-An exponential moving average (EMA) and a weighted moving average (WMA) may be computed in the same way.
+An exponential moving average (EMA), a smoothed moving average (SMMA), and a weighted moving average (WMA) may be computed in the same way.

 ## Contributing